If you just got a new ride and it’s time to replace the brake pads, you may want to know disc brake pad sizes and if all brake pads are the same.

 Q: Does it matter what kind of brake pads you get?

 The type of brake pads on your wheels matters.
 If you drive a luxury car, consider using ceramic pads.
-They will work fine in a wide range of temperatures, reduces noise, and there won’t be any dust particles on your wheels.
-In contrast, semi-metallic brake pads work pretty fine for heavy-duty and high-applications.
+They will work fine in a wide range of temperatures, reduce noise, and there won’t be any dust particles on your wheels.
+In contrast, semi-metallic brake pads work pretty well for heavy-duty and high-performance applications.

-Lastly, an organic brake pad is your guy if you own a compact car and are under budget.
+Lastly, an organic brake pad is your guy if you own a compact car and are on a budget.
 They’re inexpensive, quieter, and give less stress to the rotor.
 However, they wear a bit faster than others.

 Q: How do I know what disc brake pads I need?

 Disc brake pads come in various sizes and designs.
 As a result, they are not a one-brake-pad-fit-all.
-When determining the kind of disc pad to use based on materials, you need to weigh the pros and cons of each brake pad type.
+When determining the type of disc pad to use based on materials, weigh the pros and cons of each brake pad type.

-For instance, I’d recommend organic brake pads for folks under budget and semi-metallic for truck owners.
+For instance, I’d recommend organic brake pads for folks on a budget and semi-metallic brake pads for truck owners.
 Finally, if you have a luxury car with premium wheels, consider ceramic brake pads – though they come with a high budget.

 How To Identify What Type Of Brake Pads You Need YouTube Video